Markstrom unbeatable as Flames tip Blackhawks 1-0 - Yahoo Sports

 Markstrom unbeatable as Flames tip Blackhawks 1-0

+CALGARY — Thanks to Jacob Markstrom's 32 saves, Calgary stole two points on Saturday night.

-CALGARY — Elias Lindholm scored the only goal and Jacob Markstrom made 32 saves as the Calgary Flames snapped a four-game losing skid with a 1-0 victory on Saturday night over the Chicago Blackhawks.
+Elias Lindholm scored the only goal and Markstrom was brilliant in posting his 20th career shutout as the Flames snapped a four-game losing skid with a 1-0 victory over the Chicago Blackhawks.

+“Obviously you want to put on a better performance for your goalie, but he was dialed in tonight and he played an outstanding game,” said Flames defenceman Rasmus Andersson.
+“Sometimes you need your goalie to steal a game and today was a perfect example of that.”

+While Chicago only held a slight edge in shots at 32-30, the Blackhawks had a wide edge in quality chances with Markstrom forced to stare down five breakaways in the first 40 minutes.

 Petr Mrazek had 29 stops for Chicago.
 He falls to 12-19-1.

-Scoreless through the first 35 minutes, the Flames finally broke through when its 30th-ranked power play cashed in at 15:55 of the second.

-Lindholm set up Yegor Sharangovich in front, whose one-timer was blocked by defenceman Jarred Tinordi, but the puck caromed right to Lindholm at the side of the net and he fired it into the vacant side with Mrazek trapped out of position.
+On a power play, Lindholm set up Yegor Sharangovich in front, whose one-timer was blocked by defenceman Jarred Tinordi, but the puck caromed right to Lindholm at the side of the net and he fired it into the vacant side with Mrazek caught out of position.

+“It's been a while, I've had a lot of chances, just haven't been able to put them in.
+So it's always nice to score again and also to help the team win,” Lindholm, who ended a 15-game goalless drought.

 Two years removed from scoring 42 goals, Lindholm — who is a pending unrestricted free agent — has just nine goals through 49 games.